Pablito2020/android_kernel_bq_krillin/README.md

    * Vineeth Raj for his dt2wake and sweep2wake commits for sprout. ---- GITHUB
    * Varun Chitre for his "thunder" drivers for sprout. ---- GITHUB
    * @zormax for the bring up LP/MM project ---- 4PDA

-# Filesystems that the kernel supports:

-   * EXT4
-   * EXT3
-   * EXT2
-   * NTFS
-   * F2FS
-   * FUSE
-   * SDCARDFS

-# Updated drivers (from the google source common kernel):

-  * Android Binder
-  * LZ4 Compression Driver
-  * EXT4

-# Cleaned drivers (added by bq and then cleaned by me)

-  * Focaltech FT5336 (touchscreen driver)
-  * Fan5405 (Power driver --- charger driver)
-  * Yusu Android Speaker (Writted by VO-1 and edited for krillin by me)

-# Added drivers ( Drivers that are created from scratch by a great developers and are added to my kernel)

-  * ThunderCharge (driver for optimize battery charge on mtk devices) by Varun Chitre
-  * ThunderPlug (driver that Enable plugging down/up of cores based on load per core) by Varun Chitre
-  * ThunderSonic ( Sound driver ) by Varun Chitre
-  * SDCardFS (new sdcard read driver by google) -- This driver is added and updated